SolomonPerkins/solomonperkins.github.io/_posts/2016-02-07-Enlighten-You-Darkness-The-HybridLight.md

 <br/>
 **Why I Need It?**

-I went through all the trouble stating the benefits about not because I'm a huge fan of solar, but because my dad would find this tool very useful, now let me explain why.
+I went through all the trouble stating the benefits of this product not because I'm a huge fan of solar, but because my dad would find this tool very useful, now let me explain why.
 My dad likes to visit the shop at nights to play dominoes and lime with his friends.
 The road he takes doesn't have proper lighting and as such he uses the light from his banger-phone to guide him.
 Of all the years I've been there I haven't thought about this problem until I started working in the city.
 Just the mere thought of him travelling on that dark road without proper lighting scares me.
 That forced me to find a solution to this problem and since I'm all in on renewable energy this is the perfect product.
 To sweeten the deal, he doesn't have to think about buying batteries - #savings.
 Having the power of the sun in your hands sounds pretty exciting and powerful - Yes it is.

 <br/>
 **How I Got Buzz on this Product**